EntOfMD/TriviaGame/README.md

 #####'demo' Observations:

-- 'Start' button before game starts, quiz and time component hidden until user clicks Start
+- 'Start' button before game starts, quiz and time component hidden until user clicks Start [x]
-- Timer starts countdown once user clicks Start
+- Timer starts countdown once user clicks Start [x]
+  - Timer stops at 0 [x]
 - Restarts when a new question is displayed
 - When user answer is chosen, quiz and timer component is hidden and answer component is displayed.